wjchan926/devopsProject/README.md

 ### Testing:
 1. Make a change to the `juice-shop` repo in GitLab.
-2. A job should automatically start running
+2. A job should automatically start running (the scanner)
-3. You can click on the pie-like icon to see the status
+3. You can click on the pie-like icon to see the status.
+It should take a few mins to run.
 4. Confirm that the job has completed successfully.
 5. Visit http://localhost:9000
 6. Go to `Projects`